-The table below shows Metra's proportion of the changes in the collective total pension liability, plan fiduciary net position, and net pension liability during the measurement year based on the measurement date of December 31, 2014.
-For Metra's fiscal year ended December 31, 2015, measurements as of the reporting date are based on fair value of assets as of December 31, 2014 and the total pension liability is based on an actuarial valuation performed as of January 1, 2014 with liabilities rolled forward to the measurement date of December 31, 2014.
+The table below shows Metra's proportion of the changes in the collective net pension liability during the measurement year based on the measurement date of December 31, 2015.
+For Metra's fiscal year ended December 31, 2016, measurements as of the reporting date are based on fair value of assets as of December 31, 2015 and the total pension liability is based on an actuarial valuation performed as of January 1, 2015 with liabilities rolled forward to the measurement date of December 31, 2015.